xenaritu/Personalisation/README.md

 *Disadvantages*:
 Processing of the data takes more time than the other 2 methods.
 Running time of this method increases rapidly with size of the data.

+## File descriptions
+*

+* Data Exploration and model based recommendor.ipynb :
+Follows the already mentioned steps to explore, clean and merge the data.

+A 5-fold cross-validation was implemented in which the original sample was randomly portioned into 5 equal subsamples.
+For each fold, the model was implemented, and the resulting cross-validation error .9933 is the average RMSE of the 5 folds.

+* MovieLens Neighborhood Based.ipynb:

+Considers the Memory based approach of item based collaborative filtering highlighting the similarity functions of Pearson Correlation and Cosine Similiarity with an implementation of GraphLab that provides an interactive view of the model with the smaller RMSE.
+Understanding the limitations of scaling this, the file begins to explore ranking factorization that focuses on features and tuning the ranking regularization parameter.
+The latter half is an exploration of a model based approach which is then explored in a deep dive in a separate notebook.

+* Model.py :

 ## Results